State Guide · Bihar

 Flood Zones, Archaeological Buffers & Environmental Checks

-Bihar is one of India's most flood-prone states - particularly North Bihar, where rivers like the Kosi, Gandak, Bagmati, Burhi Gandak, and Kamla Balan overflow regularly.
-The Kosi is nicknamed 'Sorrow of Bihar' due to catastrophic floods.
-Unlike CRZ in coastal states, Bihar has no formal floodplain zoning legislation - the burden of physical investigation falls on the buyer.
+Bihar is one of India's most flood-prone states — particularly North Bihar, where rivers like the Kosi, Gandak, Bagmati, Burhi Gandak and Kamla Balan overflow regularly.
+The Kosi is nicknamed the 'Sorrow of Bihar' due to catastrophic floods.
+Unlike CRZ in coastal states, Bihar has no formal floodplain zoning legislation — the burden of physical investigation falls on the buyer.

 High Flood Risk Districts — North Bihar